bikong2/Behavioral-Cloning/README.md

 ![](./ex/flipped1.jpg)
 ![](./ex/flipped11.jpg)

 After the collection process, I had 14916 number of data points.
-I then preprocessed this data with normalization.

-I finally randomly shuffled the data set and put 2% of the data into a validation set.
+The data was then preprocessed with normalization and randomly shuffled.
+2% of the data into a validation set.

-I used this training data for training the model.
+I used the training data for training the model.
 The validation set helped determine if the model was over or under fitting.

-The ideal number of epochs was 10 as evidenced by the course video.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 10.
+An adam optimizer was used so that manually training the learning rate wasn't necessary.

 Here is the result: